feedhenry-raincatcher/raincatcher-core/CONTRIBUTING.md

 ## Asking for help

-Whether you're contributing a new feature or bug fix, or simply submitting a ticket, the FeedHenry team is available for technical advice or feedback.
+Whether you're contributing a new feature or bug fix, or simply submitting a ticket, the RainCatcher team is available for technical advice or feedback.
-You can reach us at #feedhenry and #feedhenry-raincatcher on [Freenode IRC](https://freenode.net/) or the [feedhenry-raincatcher list](https://www.redhat.com/mailman/listinfo/feedhenry-raincatcher) -- both are actively monitored.
+You can reach us at [gitter chat](https://gitter.im/FeedhenryRaincatcher/Lobby) or the [feedhenry-raincatcher list](https://www.redhat.com/mailman/listinfo/feedhenry-raincatcher) -- both are actively monitored.

+## Best practices

+- Bugfixes should only contain changes that are related to the purpose of the bug.
+- Description should contain an explanation for the proposed changes.
+- It's recommended to consult feature requests with the team before starting implementation
+- Send us a message on chat or email if you need assistance with any work.

 ## Getting started